-Contact your dealer for removing and reinstalling the total unit.
+Contact your dealer to remove and reinstall the entire unit.
 Moving units requires technical expertise.

 13 Disposal

 Do NOT try to dismantle the system yourself: dismantling of the system, treatment of the refrigerant, oil and other parts MUST comply with applicable legislation.
 Units MUST be treated at a specialised treatment facility for reuse, recycling and recovery.